HISTORY

 Overview

-In 2018, over a dozen small businesses in Poly and East Anaheim Plazas received the notice of demolition and redevelopment.
-KH Market took to social media and started an online petition that received over 9,000 signatures.
-As a result of the community's decisive action, the City of Long Beach delayed approvals of the redevelopment project until the developer engaged with the affected businesses.
+In 2018, more than a dozen small businesses in Poly and East Anaheim Plazas received demolition and redevelopment notices.
+KH Market launched a social media campaign and online petition that gathered over 9,000 signatures.
+Community action led the City of Long Beach to delay redevelopment approvals until the developer met with affected businesses.

-The Anaheim Atlantic Development Working [AADW] group formed from several small businesses and they hosted a community forum on February 27th, 2019 at Gamboa Theater located within Cambodia Town's MacArthur Park.
-The AADW group has since transformed into the Cambodia Town Thrives collaborative.
+The Anaheim Atlantic Development Working (AADW) group formed from several small businesses and hosted a community forum on February 27, 2019 at Gamboa Theater in MacArthur Park.
+AADW later became the Cambodia Town Thrives collaborative, which continues to organize around displacement, investment, and resident-led planning.

-The Tongva people historically inhabited the Los Angeles basin area.
+The Tongva people historically inhabited the Los Angeles basin and remain connected to this land today.

-Povuu'nga is a sacred Tongva site that once occupied the land where the California State University of Long Beach now resides.
-Povuu'nga remains sacred to the Gabrielino and other Native people as a spiritual center from which their god, Chingichngish was born.
+Povuu'nga is a sacred Tongva site that once occupied the land where California State University, Long Beach now stands.
+Povuu'nga remains sacred to the Gabrielino and other Native people as a spiritual center from which their god Chingichngish was born.

 MULTI-ETHNIC